OctopusDeploy/docs/docs/administration/high-availability/maintain/index.md

 ---
-title: Maintaining Octopus HA
+title: Maintenance
-description: Maintaining the nodes in your Octopus High Availability cluster is an important task that can be done in the Octopus Web Portal.
+description: Maintaining the nodes in your Octopus High Availability (HA) cluster is an important task that can be done in the Octopus Web Portal.
 position: 40
 hideInThisSectionHeader: true
 ---